 Explore the magical Prague Castle

-Pro tip: The Prague Castle has insane lines pretty much all day long!
-Save time by booking a skip-the-line ticket for just a few dollars more, which you can present on your mobile.
+Pro tip: The Prague Castle has insane lines pretty much all day long, which grow to hellacious proportions if you visit Prague in December.
+Save hours by booking a skip-the-line ticket for just a few dollars more, which you can present on your mobile (no need to print!).

 See some of the city’s best museums

 While in summer it’s hard for me to drag myself to museums, in the winter it’s a whole different story!
-I love visiting museums in the winter because I am a wimp in the cold and don’t like to go more than an hour walking around in the freezing weather.
+I love visiting museums in the winter because my California ass can’t handle the cold, and I don’t like to go more than a few hours walking around if temperatures are below freezing

 Finally, if you’re into weird and quirky museums, Prague seems to specialize in them.
 There’s a Museum of Alchemists and Magicians, a Museum of Historical Chamber Pots and Toilets, and an Apple Museum – for whatever reason.
 If you’re into finding the weirder side of a city, I recommend checking out the Atlas Obscura for Prague, which does not disappoint.